Dante2141/Microsoft-365-Administration/README.md

 Many administration tasks can be done from the user tab.
 I showcase my proficiency with the most common task.

-The following is me performing common account administration:
+The following is me performing common account administration task:

- ## Adding Users:
+  ** Adding Users:
 By clicking "Add  User" and filling in the required details you can create a new User

 ![adduser1](https://github.com/user-attachments/assets/7789fc9e-2ba5-48eb-9778-dc258e0aef83)